-48.1.1 From the first TC onwards, service of a competing car may be carried out only in service parks and remote service zones with the exception of repairs to retired cars intending to re-start.
+48.1.1 From the first TC onwards, service of a competing car may be carried out only in service parks and as permitted under Article 52, with the exception of repairs to retired cars intending to re-start.

 48.1.2 The crew, using solely the equipment on board and with no external physical assistance, may perform service on the car at any time, other than where this is specifically prohibited.